RedisLabs/redislabs-docs/content/rc/api/examples/manage-subscriptions.md

 ---
-Title: Create and manage Subscriptions
+Title: Create and edit subscriptions
 description: This article describes how to create and manage a subscription using `cURL` commands.
 weight: 10
 alwaysopen: false